MicrosoftDocs/win32/desktop-src/CIMWin32Prov/rename-method-in-class-win32-computersystem.md

 *UserName* \[in\]
 </dt> <dd>

 String that specifies the account name to use when connecting to the domain controller.
-The string must be **null**-terminated, and must specify a domain NetBIOS name and user account—for example, "DOMAINNAME\\username" or "someone@domainname.com", which is a user principal name (UPN).
+The string must be **null**-terminated, and must specify a domain NetBIOS name and user account for example, "DOMAINNAME\\username" or "someone@domainname.com", which is a user principal name (UPN).
 If the **UserName** parameter is **NULL**, WMI uses the context of the caller.
 See the Remarks section of this topic for more information about *Password* and *UserName* parameters.

 </dd> </dl>